 Rick's Free Auto Repair Advice

-What is an exhaust resonator
+What is an Exhaust Resonator?

-An exhaust resonator reduces low frequency droning noise from the engine.
+An exhaust resonator reduces low-frequency droning noise from the engine.
 As cylinders fire to produce power, pressure pulses travel through the exhaust pipes.
 The pulses contain a broad spectrum of sound wavelengths.
 Without any dampening, the frequencies around 30-60hz are most noticeable as bothersome, sustained droning.

-A muffler reduces exhaust noise volume, but an exhaust resonator changes the sound of the exhaust.
 It’s mostly a hollow tube with a few baffles that cause it to act like “echo chamber” where the exhaust noise bounces off the sides, colliding with one another and cancelling out the highest pitched sound frequencies.

 exhaust resonator